 - arterial dissection

-Indirect fistulas are due to communication by multiple branches between the ICA/ECA and CS.
-The are most frequent are type C, with meningeal branches of the ECA forming the fistula 3.
+Indirect fistulas are due to communication by multiple branches between the internal and/or external carotid arteries and the cavernous sinus.
+The most frequent are type C, with meningeal branches of the external carotid forming the fistula 3.

-They are postulated to occur secondary to cavernous sinus thrombosis with revascularisation.
+They are postulated to occur secondary to cavernous sinus thrombosis with revascularization and thus are similar to dural arteriovenous fistulas elsewhere.
 Other predisposing factors appear to be pregnancy, surgical procedures in the region, and sinusitis 3.

 - enlarged superior ophthalmic veins